 Kizzmekia S. Corbett

 In 2008, Corbett received a B.S. in biological sciences and sociology from the University of Maryland, Baltimore County (UMBC).
-In 2014, Corbett received a PhD in microbiology and immunology from the University of North Carolina at Chapel Hill.
-While in high school, Corbett decided to pursue a scientific career, and as part of a program called Project SEED, spent her summer holiday working in research laboratories, one of which was at UNC’s Kenan Labs with organic chemist James Morkin.
-In 2005, she was a summer intern at SUNY StonyBrook in Gloria Viboud's lab where she studied Yersinia pseudotuberculosis pathogenesis.
+In 2014, Corbett received a Ph.D. in microbiology and immunology from the University of North Carolina at Chapel Hill.
+While in high school, Corbett decided to pursue a scientific career.
+As part of a program called Project SEED, she spent her summer holiday working in research laboratories, one of which was at UNC’s Kenan Labs with organic chemist James Morkin.
+In 2005, she was a summer intern at SUNY StonyBrook in Gloria Viboud's lab, where she studied Yersinia pseudotuberculosis pathogenesis.